Music in pornography: 1960s

 With the sexual revolution in 1960s United States, the death of the MPPC, and the development of adult movie theaters, the audience demand for audio in pornography could be satisfied by producers with 35 mm movie film.
 Initially, these early soundtracks were hastily made by filmmakers and theater owners sampling other sources.
-The now-stereotypical "boom chikka bow wow" (also called "porn groove" or "porno groove") is an early mashup of psychedelic rock, lounge music, early funk (particularly "Green Onions"), and sometimes pastoral folk.
+The now-stereotypical "bow-chicka-bow-wow" (also called "porn groove" or "porno groove") is an early mashup of psychedelic rock, lounge music, early funk (particularly "Green Onions"), and sometimes pastoral folk.
 Prominently featuring wah-wah pedals, Hammond organs, and "piercing hi-hats", this music is evocative of 1960s and 1970s pornographic films, and has been released as soundtrack albums through at least the 2010s.

 With the 1965 release of Super 8 film, amateur pornography with sound was a feasible, if risky, proposition.
 These filmmakers "experimented wildly with soundtracks", and while funk was still the primary genre, tracks with heavy percussion (especially those featuring bongo drums) were preferred here because they best survived the bathtub-developing processes of at-home producers.

 At this same time, European art cinema made its way to the United States.
 These films were not strictly pornographic, but faced censorship in the US for their risque content, and so were shown in adult movie theaters.
 The 1968 Italian film Sweden: Heaven and Hell premiered Piero Umiliani's pop song "Mah Nà Mah Nà"; from West Germany in 1970, Schulmädchen-Report was backed with an acid rock soundtrack; 1971's Vampyros Lesbos was a West German–Spanish feature with sitars and psychedelic jazz; and the Italian–French Last Tango in Paris (1972) has "soaring horns and weepy strings from Gato Barbieri".